Niloth-p/YTVideoFeed/README.md

     2. fetch_videos() connects to the YouTube API and gets the data
     3. save_details() saves video details to the DB through POST requests

+## Future enhancements
+- Replace limit offset pagination with a faster pagination technique
+- Use scheduled jobs for fetching videos instead
+- Add user profiles and authentication
+- Add support for multiple separate topics